agilegovleaders/agile-champions/README.md

 Once you have identified or added a task or project from the list that you want to work on, it’s time to start!

 To discuss next steps and talk to others who may want to collaborate with you, plan to attend the Agile Champions meeting, held every Tuesday at 9:30PT/12:30ET (via Google Hangouts).
-Contact [Elizabeth Raley](mailto:elizabeth.raley@civicactions.com) for a meeting invite.
+Contact Elizabeth Raley (elizabeth.raley@civicactions.com) for a meeting invite.

 We are counting on Agile Champions to move the work of AGL forward in bringing agile to government.
 In the spirit of an agile stand-up, you are encouraged to attend weekly meetings while your project is in progress.

-**Need help?** You can [contact us](mailto:info@agilegovleaders.org) anytime for help getting started.
+**Need help?** You can [contact us](http://www.agilegovleaders.org/contact/) anytime for help getting started.